metaborg/spoofax-releng/README.md

 ### Preparation

-As preparation to build Spoofax, the sources need to be checked out from github.
+As preparation for building, the sources need to be checked out from github.
 Clone this repository and sub-repositories by executing:

     git clone https://github.com/metaborg/spoofax-releng.git
     cd spoofax-releng